-2) 7A Delegation: A group to advise policymakers/media, negotiate with stakeholders
+4) 7A Delegation: A group to advise policymakers/media, negotiate with stakeholders

 Like-minded autistic advocates can band together, carefully study the issues at hand, consult with their international peers, and find pragmatic solutions to the tough questions faced by the autism community.
 They can then represent the autistic community to make recommendations, and enter into negotiations with other stakeholders.

-3) Solution-focused Research: Research on what already works rather than what does not work
+5) Solution-focused Research: Research on what already works rather than what does not work

 Hidden autistics are typically the pioneer group of autistics who were born in an era before autism awareness arrived, and thus were unable to benefit from the supports we have today.
 Many of them have managed to adapt successfully by creating their own supports to thrive – including forming their own families.
-We should find a way to research and learn from them.

-4) Autism Action Alliance: Uniting all autism stakeholders in an initiative backed by reputable organisations
+6) Autism Action Alliance: Uniting all autism stakeholders in an initiative backed by reputable organisations